 Bouldering is a form of rock climbing that can be done without climbing gear.
 I think of it as horizontal climbing.
 Any form of rock climbing will give you beefy forearms though.

 I try to rock climb once a week at an indoor rock wall and it’s done wonders for my forearms and my upper back.
 Most cities of any size will have a couple indoor rock gyms.
 Not only will it help your grip to climb for a couple hours, but it’s really fun and it can be done with the whole family!

 #9 – Hand X Bands

-I haven’t personally tried these, but I did try it with a clump of rubber bands.
+I haven’t personally tried this product, but I did try it with a clump of rubber bands.
 It works the muscles that open your hand helping to balance out the gripping muscles.
-In other words, you’ll feel it on the top of your forearms rather than where you usually associate forearm soreness.
-If these didn’t come in varying resistances like the grip handles I’d see not reason to buy these over rubber bands.
+Basically you will feel the burn on the top of your forearms rather than where you usually associate forearm soreness.
+If these didn’t come in varying resistances like the grip handles I’d see no reason to buy these over rubber bands.